calliope-project/calliope/doc/user/develop.rst

 Profiling
 ---------

-To profile a Calliope run with the built-in national-scale example model, then visualize the results with snakeviz:
+To profile a Calliope run with the built-in national-scale example model, then visualise the results with snakeviz:

 .. code-block:: shell